revanthsariga12/NodeStatus_checker_Jenkins/README.md

 # NodeStatus_checker_Jenkins
 This will check the node status in the Jenkins server and automatically send an email.

-1. First we need install to install libraries <br>
+1. First we need install to two libraries:
-> pip install python-jenkins
+> 1. pip install python-jenkins
+> 2. pip install jenkinsapi